JohanLorenzo/publish-apk-worker/README.md

 keytool -import -keystore ~/.keystores/mozilla-android -file pushapkscript/data/android-nightly.cer -alias nightly
 ```

+Please only use these aliases:

+* `release` for Firefox release
+* `nightly` for Firefox beta and aurora

-Note: The keystore location and the certificate alias will be used in the `config.json` section
+Note: The keystore location will be used in the `config.json` section

 #### config.json
     cp config_example.json config.json